DFHack/stonesense/README.txt

 When you turn on cursor follow mode, the debug cursor will follow the DF cursor when it exists.

 -- Occlusion Culling --
-There is an experimental feature that hides blocks that are not visible, for a speed increase.
+There is an experimental feature that hides tiles that are not visible, for a speed increase.
 This is a work in progress, and very buggy.
 It can be turned off with 'o', if something is missing.

 --== Contacts ==--